apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/using_api_and_client.md

 ## Wrap up {#wrap-up}

 That's it!
-Now, if you want to go above and beyond, you should create a Github repository for this actor, integrate it with a new actor on the Apify platform, and test if it works there as well (with multiple input configurations).
+Now, if you want to go above and beyond, you should create a GitHub repository for this actor, integrate it with a new actor on the Apify platform, and test if it works there as well (with multiple input configurations).